Updated: Oct 28

 Exam anxiety isn’t an issue restricted to Canadian children, either.
 South of the border, in the United States, between 25 and 40 percent of high school students suffer from test anxiety every year.
 Those same issues can follow students into college where finals can trigger those anxious feelings or concerns, especially for students who have chosen to live and study away from their familial homes.

-How to calm your child during exam preparation
+How to calm your child during final exams prep

 Now, as a parent, you might ask yourself: what can you do to help alleviate those anxious feelings?
 Is it even right for your children to feel so overwhelmed?